 - Visit ‘Iolani Palace, the only royal palace in the United States

-- Best Luxury Hotel: Hilton Hawaiian Village – This resort is an amazing family-friendly hotel in Waikiki.
+- Luxury Hotel: Hilton Hawaiian Village – This resort is an amazing family-friendly hotel in Waikiki.
 The resort features five swimming pools, daily cultural activities, a fitness center, and direct beach access.
 It’s the perfect place to be based during your Waikiki Beach vacation.

-See Related: Best Things to Do in Hawaii & Places to Visit
+See Related: Places to Visit in Hawaii

 2. Ko Olina, Oahu

 Located on the west coast of Oahu, Ko Olina is a resort area known for its calm lagoons and white sand beaches.
 If you’re trying to figure out where to stay in Hawaii with kids, I highly recommend Ko Olina!
-The ocean is calm here year-round because of the protected lagoons and it’s home to Aulani, a Disney Resort & Spa.
+The ocean is calm here year-round because of the protected lagoons, and it’s home to Aulani, a Disney Resort & Spa.